LeFnord/lefnord.github.io/_posts/2021-11-06-How_To_…_Searchkick.md

 But what, if we want to define our own analyzer?

-> It must be said that this is not recommended, unless you know exactly what you are doing, because as already said, the available are very good and sufficient for most cases.
+> It must be said that this is not recommended, unless you know exactly what you are doing,
+> because as already said, the available ones are very good and sufficient for most cases.

-Ok, one can not add own ones the [predefined analyzer](https://github.com/ankane/searchkick/blob/0d18831ae96988ed7089ffc85cd0ee36952ce254/lib/searchkick/index_options.rb#L38) list.
+Ok, one can not add own ones to the [predefined analyzer](https://github.com/ankane/searchkick/blob/0d18831ae96988ed7089ffc85cd0ee36952ce254/lib/searchkick/index_options.rb#L38) list.
 But one can overwrite an existend one … for example changing the above `text_middle` analyzer

 ```ruby